-WEASELHEAD RING ROAD IMPACT STUDYCategory: 2017, Community Grant, Current, Grant, Land Use
+WEASELHEAD RING ROAD IMPACT STUDYCategory: 2017, Community Grant, Completed, Grant, Land Use

 Construction of the South West Calgary Ring Road (SWCRR) started in fall 2016.
 A section of the highway runs along the western (upstream) boundary of the Weaselhead Natural Environment Park, located at the head of Glenmore Reservoir in Calgary.
 The highway will cross the Elbow River floodplain on a ~10m high, one kilometer long earthen embankment.
 Three 145m long parallel bridges (north carriageway, south carriageway, and local road) will be built where the highways cross the river.
 To allow for this design 1.2km of the Elbow River will be redirected to a constructed channel and the original channel filled in.
 Two stormwater ponds will be built upstream of the bridges to collect runoff from east and west sections of the road and the Glenmore Trail interchange before discharge to the river.
 The highway is expected to carry 80,000 to 100,000 vehicles/day upon completion in 2021.